alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 Based on this analysis, the best YouTube channel to advance a long-term partnership deal to promote our products is Fede Vigevani.
 Our plan is to:
 1. Reach out to the team behind the Fede Vigevani YouTube channel.
 The marketing team can negotiate contracts within the budgets allocated to each marketing campaign.
 2. Kick off the campaigns and track their performances against the KPIs.
-3. Review how the campaigns progress, gather insights, and optimize based on feedback from converted customers and each channel's audiences.
+3. Review how the campaigns progress, gather insights, and optimise based on feedback from converted customers and each channel's audiences.
 4. Consider potential partnerships with other influencers in the future, such as Masha y el Oso and YOLO AVENTURAS.

 ## PowerBi Report